 - Expats from the UK: 300,000

 - Official language: French

 - Weather: France has a temperate climate.
 The average temperature in July is 20°C (68°F), and in January it's 5°C (41°F).

 - Biggest cities: Paris, Marseille, Lyon, Toulouse, Nice

-You can begin the long-term visa application process before you arrive in France.
-You should contact the French embassy or consulate in your home country, and request the application form.
-The form will be in French.
-You’re expected to explain how you'll support yourself financially during your time in France.
-After submitting your application to the consulate, you'll wait for its approval.
-This procedure can take up to six months.
-Once you’re granted approval, you'll have a three-month window in which to travel to France.
+To apply for a long-term visa, contact the French embassy or consulate in your home country and request the French application form.
+You'll need to explain how you'll financially support yourself during your stay.
+After submitting your application, it may take up to six months for approval.
+Once approved, you have a three-month window to travel to France.